 Today, the volcano is approximately 15 km north of the seashore.
 Tourists come here to enjoy the scenic views of the volcanic landscapes of Mount Schank and the walking trails across the stony pathways adjacent to the volcanoes.

-Apart from the numerous activities at the volcanic landscape, visitors can go on picnics near Mount Schank.
+Apart from the numerous activities in the volcanic landscape, visitors can go on picnics near Mount Schank.
 The picnic areas offer tables, play areas and a small carpark site as well.

 Many tourists come to Mount Schank to enjoy a number of scenic drives and to check out the most panoramic views of the landscape.